Vanna Bonta

-Vanna Bonta (April 3, 1953 – July 8, 2014) was an Italian-American writer, actress, and inventor.
+Vanna Marie Bonta (April 3, 1953 – July 8, 2014) was an American writer, actress, and inventor.
+She was of partial Italian descent.
 She wrote Flight: A Quantum Fiction Novel.
 As an actress, Bonta played "Zed's Queen" in The Beastmaster.
 She performed primarily as a voice talent on a roster of feature films, such as Disney's Beauty and the Beast, as well as on television.
 Bonta invented the 2suit, a flight garment designed to facilitate sex in microgravity environments of outerspace.
 The spacesuit was featured on The Universe television series, which followed Bonta into zero gravity to film an episode titled Sex in Space that aired in 2009 on the History Channel.

 On 13 November 2013, a haiku by Bonta was one of 1,100 haiku launched from Cape Canaveral on the NASA spacecraft MAVEN to Mars.

 Early life and family

-Bonta was born in the United States to Maria Luisa Bonta (née Ugolini), an artist from Florence, Italy, and James Cecil Bonta, a military officer from Kentucky.
-Her mother's elder sister was Italian children's author Lidia Ugolini.
+Bonta was born on April 3, 1953 in Clarksville, Tennessee, United States.
+Her parents were Maria Luisa Ugolini Bonta (née Ugolini), a painter from Florence, Italy, and James Cecil Bonta, a military officer from Kentucky.
+Her grandfather was Luigi Ugolini, a Florentine knight.
+Her maternal aunt was Italian children's author Lidia Ugolini.